Momentum alignment and the optical valley Hall effect in low-dimensional Dirac materials: Optical selection rules for 2D Dirac materials

-where the matrix element, $\left\langle \Psi_{1}\left|\hat{\boldsymbol{v}}\right|\Psi_{2}\right\rangle$ , entering Eq.~(\ref{eq:distributionfunc}) is given by the expression Eq.~(\ref{eq:VMEso}).
-For simplicity we removed the valley index $s$ from the right hand side of Eq.~(\ref{eq:distributionfunc}) however, $\xi_1\left(\kappa,\varphi_{\kappa}\right)$ and $f$ are indeed valley-dependent.
+where the matrix element, $\left\langle \Psi_{1}\left|\hat{\boldsymbol{v}}\right|\Psi_{2}\right\rangle$, entering Eq.~(\ref{eq:distributionfunc}) is given by Eq.~(\ref{eq:VMEso}).
+For simplicity we removed the valley index $s$ from the right hand side of Eq.~(\ref{eq:distributionfunc}); however, $\xi_1\left(\kappa,\varphi_{\kappa}\right)$ and $f$ are indeed valley-dependent.
 In the trigonal warping regime the contributions to the momentum distribution function from the {\bf K} and {\bf K}$^{\prime}$ valleys are not equivalent.
-The contribution from the individual valley does not preserve the required symmetry of the distribution function.
+The contribution from an individual valley does not preserve the necessary symmetry of the momentum distribution function of photoexcited charge carriers which should reflect the absence of net photocurrent at normal light incidence in a uniform system without an applied static external potential.
 Only when both valleys are taken into account the symmetry of $g\left(\varphi_{\mathbf{\kappa}}\right)=g_1\left(\varphi_{\mathbf{\kappa}}\right)+g_2\left(\varphi_{\mathbf{\kappa}}\right)=g\left(\varphi_{\mathbf{\kappa}}+\pi\right)$ is restored, as can be seen from Fig.~\ref{fig:HER}.
+Therefore two \textbf{K} points are required to describe the optical properties of the system and that as soon as trigonal warping becomes important the one-valley picture provides an insufficient description.
 The majority of publications on graphene are restricted to a single-valley picture, although inter-valley scattering and valley mixing are essential for explaining weak localization data \cite{McCann_PRL_07,Tikhonenko_PRL_08} and are used in the study of GNRs \cite{Brey_PRB_06}.
 The effect discussed here is an example of a phenomenon in a pristine infinite graphene-like system where disregarding one of the two valleys gives an unphysical result.